-We entered into our first interest rate swap contract in respect of fixed interest rate and floating interest rate of HIBOR under which any increase of three-month HIBOR beyond the pre-determined fixed interest rates would result in gains for us and allow us to successfully mitigate against the increasing floating interest rate of HIBOR.
-At the relevant times, the market was expecting interest rates to increase following a prolonged period of low interest rate fiscal policy.

-While the foreign exchange forward contracts and interest rate swap contracts resulted in a gain of HK\$2.1 million in Fiscal 2013, a reversal of the appreciating trend of the Renminbi as well as the movement of HIBOR in the different direction in Fiscal 2014 and 2015, in each case compared to what we had expected, resulted in a loss of HK\$80.9 million and HK\$7.0 million in Fiscal 2014 and 2015, respectively.
+In February 2011, in response to market forecasts of upcoming interest rate increases, we entered into our first interest rate swap contract in respect of fixed interest rate and floating interest rate of HIBOR under which any increase of three-month HIBOR beyond the pre-determined rates would result in gains for us and allow us to successfully mitigate against the increasing floating interest rate of HIBOR.
+While the foreign exchange forward contracts and interest rate swap contracts resulted in gains of HK\$18.4 million and HK\$3.2 million in Fiscal 2013 and 2015, a reversal of the appreciating trend of the Renminbi and the movement of HIBOR in the different direction as we expected in Fiscal 2014 resulted in a loss of HK\$49.5 million in Fiscal 2014.